liesnikov/extensible-elaborator/abstract/main.md

 This allows for a more compact base elaborator implementation while enabling extensions to the type system.
 We don't require modifications to the core of type-checker, therefore preserving safety of the language.

-**Introduction**
+**Introduction.**
 The usual design of a compiler for a dependently-typed language consist of four main parts: a parser, an elaborator, a core type-checker, and a back-end.
 Some languages omit some parts, such as Agda which lacks a full core type-checker.
-Both the elaborator and the core type-checker can be divided into two parts: traversal of the terms and collection (followed by solving) of the constraints [@bruijnPleaWeakerFrameworks1991].
+The elaborator can be divided into two parts: traversal of the terms with collection of the constraints and solving of the constraints [@bruijnPleaWeakerFrameworks1991].
-These can be found in all major dependently-typed languages like Idris, Coq, Lean, and Agda.
+These can be found in all major dependently-typed languages like Idris, Coq, Lean, and Agda, though at times interleaved.
 Agda perhaps pushes the idea of constraints the furthest of them all and internally has a family of [17 kinds of constraints](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Monad/Base.hs#L1064-L1092).
-We will focus on it specifically below since there the problems are most prominent.
+We will focus on it specifically below since the problems are most prominent there.

-**Problems with unifiers**
+**Problems with unifiers.**
-The most common constraint type is equality, the solver for it is typically called a unifier.
+The most common constraint type is equality, which is typically solved by a unifier.
-The unifiers can quickly become incredibly complex which stems from the desire of compiler writers to implement the most powerful unifier, thus providing the most powerful inference to users.
+In order to provide the most powerful inference to users, compiler writers often extend the unifier to make it more powerful, which leads to complex and intricate code.
-This code is also heavily used throughout the compiler (either as direct functions `leqType` when type-checking terms, `compareType` when type-checking applications, or as raised constraints `ValueCmp`, `ValueCmpOnFace`, `SortCmp`\todo{more poiters to where exactly this is used, maybe ask @Jesper}), making it sensitive towards changes and hard to maintain and debug.
+This code is also heavily used throughout the compiler (either as direct functions `leqType` when type-checking terms, `compareType` when type-checking applications, or as raised constraints `ValueCmp`, `ValueCmpOnFace`, `SortCmp`\todo{more poiters to where exactly this is used}), making it sensitive towards changes and hard to maintain and debug.

-An example from Agda's conversion checker is `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-driven conversion checking and yet the vast majority of it is special cases of metavariables.
+An example from Agda's conversion checker is `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-driven conversion checking and yet the vast majority of it is special cases for metavariables.
 This function calls the `compareTerm'` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L255-L386) which then calls the `compareAtom` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L419-L675).
 Each of the above functions implements part of the "business logic" of the conversion checker with the total line count above 400 lines.
 But each of them contains a lot of code dealing with bookkeeping related to metavariables and constraints: they have to throw and catch exceptions, driving the control flow of the unification, compute blocking tags that determine when a postponed constraint is retried,and deal with cases where either or both of the sides equation or its type are either metavariables or the reduction is blocked on one.